willirath/2019-02-01_what_is_holding_us_back_on_our_way_towards_open_science/README.md

 **Figure 01.** *Standardized mean SSH for the northern (blue) and southern (green) tropics.*

-## Reproducibility
+## ~~Reproducibility~~ Repeatability

-Let's say an analysis is reproducible, if for any sufficiently skilled reader it is **in principle** possible to **completely understand** and **repeat all steps** the authors took from their initial idea to the final conclusions.
+Let's say an analysis is repeatable, if for any sufficiently skilled reader it is **in principle** possible to **completely understand** and **repeat all steps** the authors took from their initial idea to the final conclusions.